1) Respect is the bedrock of strong companies

 3) Make the hard decisions, for Pete’s sake

 But…that same boss was as slow as molasses when he had to deal with executives who were failing.

 One of my fellow VPs was a big-picture kinda guy, and he was rightly convinced that another part of the company could be much more productive and efficient.
 So he spent a lot of his time and his team’s time pushing for changes over there.

 Unfortunately, his own department was dropping the ball on its responsibilities — and that directly affected every other department down and even hurt paying customers.
 This situation went on for at least a year, maybe longer — despite lots of concern from customers and employees — before he was removed from his position.

 Lesson learned: it’s smart to start with feedback and coaching when you have a problem person.
 But if you don’t see fairly quick results, leadership requires that you protect the organization’s effectiveness as a whole, even if that means firing your problem person or making another drastic change.

 (Bonus lesson: Stick to your knitting.
 Once your own department’s perfect, then you can criticize other groups.)

 4) Even stars will fail in an information vaccuum

 Once I joined a company at about the same time that the president was seriously considering demoting — perhaps even outright firing — the CIO.

 I didn’t know the CIO well, but he seemed sharp, high-energy, practical — all the right stuff.
 My responsibilities included HR, so I asked the president to explain the problem.
 The bottom-line was that the CIO “just didn’t understand the big picture.”
-I commented that he rarely included the CIO in other executive conversations – most of his in-depth conversations were held with just one other executive.
+I pointed out that he rarely included the CIO in other executive conversations — most of his in-depth conversations were held with just one other executive.